ogilvyatlanta/grunt-init-om-website/README.md

-grunt-templates
+grunt-init-om-website
 ===============

-Templates for use by grunt-init
+Template for use by grunt-init